robusta-dev/robusta/docs/configuration/alertmanager-integration/kube-prometheus-stack.rst

 *********************************************

 If you've installed the kube-prometheus-stack or the Prometheus Operator independently (not via Robusta), inform AlertManager about Robusta using a `Kubernetes Secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#managing-alertmanager-configuration>`_.
 The Prometheus Operator will pass this secret to AlertManager, which will then push alerts to Robusta by webhook.
-..
-Let's add the AlertManager config into a `Kubernetes Secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#managing-alertmanager-configuration>`_.
-..
-The Prometheus Operator will pass this secret to AlertManager, which will then push alerts to Robusta by webhook.

 This guide walks you through configuring your Kube Prometheus Stack to push alerts to Robusta and also configuring Robusta to pull additional data when needed.

 Configure Push Integration